-The City’s cost to borrow money depends on the amount borrowed, the interest rate on the debt and the number of years over which the debt will be repaid.
-Large debt is usually paid off over a period of 10 to 35 years.
-Assuming an average interest rate of 6% the cost of paying off debt over 20 years is about $1.73 for each dollar borrowed — $1 for the dollar borrowed and 73 cents for the interest.
+The City’s cost to borrow money depends on the total dollar amount borrowed, the interest rate on the borrowed amount, and the number of years over which the debt will be repaid.
+City borrowings are typically repaid over a period of 20 to 30 years.
+Assuming an average interest rate of 6%, the cost of paying off debt over 20 years is about $1.74 for each dollar borrowed — $1 for the amount borrowed and 74 cents for the interest.
 These payments, however, are spread over the 20-year period.
 Therefore inflation reduces the effective cost of borrowing because the future payments are made with cheaper dollars.
 Assuming a 4% annual inflation rate, the cost of paying off debt in today’s dollars would be about $1.18 for every $1 borrowed.

 The City’s Current Debt Situation

 Debt Payments.
-During fiscal year 2016–2017 property tax payers in the City will pay approximately $411 million of principal and interest on outstanding bonds of the City and the other issuers of general obligation bond debt (these are the San Francisco Community College District, San Francisco Unified School District and Bay Area Rapid Transit District).
-The property tax rate for the year to provide for debt and special funds debt requirements, pending Board of Supervisors approval, is estimated to be 16.30 cents per $100 of assessed valuation or $1,043 on a home assessed at $600,000, reflecting a $7,000 homeowner’s exemption.
+During fiscal year 2018–2019 property tax payers in the City will pay approximately $459 million of principal and interest on outstanding bonds of the City and the other issuers of general obligation bond debt (these are the San Francisco Community College District, San Francisco Unified School District and Bay Area Rapid Transit District).
+The net property tax rate for the year to provide for debt and special funds debt requirements, pending Board of Supervisors approval, is estimated to be 16.30 cents per $100 of assessed valuation, or $967 on a home assessed at $600,000, reflecting a $7,000 homeowner’s exemption.

 Prudent Debt Management.
 Even though the City is well within its legal debt limit in issuing general obligation bonds, there are other debt comparisons used by bond rating agencies when they view the City’s financial health.
-These agencies look at many types of local and regional debt that are dependent on the City’s tax base including our general obligation bonds, lease revenue bonds, certificates of participation, special assessment bonds, BART and school and community college district bonds.
-The “direct debt ratio” which includes direct debt and other long term obligations and excludes special assessment bonds, BART and school and community college district bonds, is equal to 1.47% of the assessed value of taxable property.
+These agencies look at many types of local and regional debt that are dependent on the City’s tax base including our general obligation bonds, lease revenue bonds, certificates of participation, special assessment bonds, BART, and school and community college district bonds.
+The “direct debt ratio” which includes direct debt and other long-term obligations and excludes special assessment bonds, BART, and school and community college district bonds, is equal to 1.49% of the assessed value of taxable property.
 This direct debt ratio is considered by the bond rating agencies to be a “moderate” debt burden relative to the size of San Francisco’s property tax base.
-While this ratio is within the comparable benchmarks, the City needs to continue to set priorities for future debt to continue to maintain good credit ratings that, in turn, are a sign of good financial health.
+While this ratio is within the comparable benchmarks, the City needs to continue to set priorities for future debt issuances to maintain good credit ratings, which are a sign of good financial health.